ZviRosenfeld/GeneticAlgorithmEngine/README.md

 Note that there is no limit to the number of StopManagers you can add to your search engine.

 You can find a tutorial on creating a custom StopManager [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/wiki/Creating-a-Custom-StopManager).
+In addition, [here](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine/tree/master/GeneticAlgorithm/StopManagers) are some examples of custom StopManager.

 Existing StopManagers:
 - **StopAtEvaluation**: Will cause the search to stop when it reaches some predefined evaluation.